 Therese Aloia, enjoys facilitating discussions, encouraging respect, collaboration, teamwork and teaching (un)common courses.
 She holds advanced degrees, is a published author and presents at regional, state and international conferences.
 Currently, Therese serves as Assistant Director of Donor Relations at the University of Florida Office of Advancement.

-Joel Black researches and teaches topics in law, inequality, and city life.
-He has taught at the University of Oregon and the University of Florida.
+Joel Black researches and teaches topics on law, inequality, and city life.
+Most recently, he taught at the University of Oregon’s Honors College and School of Law.
+He returned to the University of Florida in Fall 2016.

 Instructor: Dr. Margaret Butler, Associate Professor of Musicology